HANCORE-linux/omarchy-mechanoonna-theme/README.md

 ## VSCode, ZED, Spotify , GTK Support
 - all yes! - thanks [imbypass](https://github.com/imbypass/omarchy-hook-theme-set-ex/tree/main) for his hook script!
+- VSCode: open VSCode and typ in search in extensions for Omarchy

 ## Superfile Support
 - created a Theme for superfile